 branch-a, but was then pushed to

-This tab page shows changes that conflict with the current change.
+This section shows changes that conflict with the current change.
 Non-mergeable changes are filtered out; only conflicting changes that are mergeable are shown.

 If this change is merged, its conflicting changes will have merge conflicts and must be rebased.
 The rebase of the other changes with the conflict resolution must then be done manually.

-This tab page shows changes that will be submitted together with the currently viewed change, when clicking the submit button.
+This section shows changes that will be submitted together with the currently viewed change, when clicking the submit button.
 It includes ancestors of the current patch set.